w-bonelli/w-bonelli.github.io/_posts/2019-12-4-spirography.md

 date: 2019-12-4
 ---

 I stumbled across a cool problem presented [here](http://codyraskin.com/research/?p=158) by Cody Raskin.
-His post is short, so I'll reproduce it in full:
+Here's his post in full:

 > "Suppose you had a circle made of a hundred or so equidistant points on its circumference.
 If you drew straight lines connecting distant points on this circle (chords) in some systematic way, you’d produce a kind of spirograph.
 I don’t know what these plots are actually called, and “spirograph” is actually just the brand-name of a popular toy, but in any case, most people have probably drawn something like this at some point in their lives.